kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

     if (!inited) {
       inited = true

-      // Connect to the node's websocket, for this process. const api = new KinodeEncryptorApi({
+      // Connect to your node's websocket for this process. const api = new KinodeEncryptorApi({
         uri: WEBSOCKET_URL,
         nodeId: window.our.node,